Elijah-Rodriguez/Machine-Learning-Portfolio/README.md

 # Machine-Learning-Portfolio
 A collection of various Machine Learning and Data Science projects, both class-based and individual.
-All done in Python using Kaggle datasets.
+All done in Python using Kaggle datasets and web scraping.